markmoxon/c64-elite-flicker-free/README.md

 ./build.sh
 ```

-will produce two disk images in the `compiled-game-disks` folder.
+will produce two disk images in the [`compiled-game-disks`](compiled-game-disks) folder.
 These disk images contain the patched game, one for PAL and one for NTSC, which you can then load into an emulator or real machine.

-The build process also verifies the results against binaries that are known to be correct, and BeebAsm log files and interim binaries are saved in the `work` folder.
-These are useful for debugging purposes.
+The build process also verifies the results against binaries that are known to be correct, which helps with debugging.
+Any BeebAsm log files and interim binaries are saved in the `work` folder during compilation, which can be useful if you want to investigate the modified binary files from each of the build steps.

 ---